 All not guilty plea estimates are based on the matter concluding after representation at court where the hearing has been designated for a trial listed for one day.
 We offer fixed fees wherever possible but from time to time we may have to operate on the basis of an hourly rate ranging from £235 per hour to £345 per hour - the vast majority of cases can be dealt with on the basis of a fixed fee.
 A particularly complex matter or a matter that will need to be dealt with in the Crown Court would be dealt with by way of an hourly rate.
 Fixed fees include taking statements from, and examination of witnesses.

 All prices quoted are inclusive of VAT.
 Call our specialist motoring offence solicitors on 01616 966 229 .

 Third party costs, including barrister’s fees will be included within any fixed fee package unless stipulated otherwise.

-Each case falls on its own facts and additional disbursements may be necessary dependant on the issues/length of proceedings.
+Each case falls on its own facts and additional third party costs may be necessary dependant on the issues/length of proceedings.
 Where an expert witness is required, the costs associated with this are dependent on the issues in the case and may need to be added to any of the above estimates of fees - expert fees can be variable, from £300 plus VAT and in very rare cases around or in excess of £1,000 plus VAT.
 It may also be necessary to obtain more than one expert report depending on how the case progresses.

 How long will it take?